HubSpot Features

 2. The Workflow Tool

-Let's say you want to create an email workflow that's based on the specific needs of your target persona.
-We would then use HubSpot’s workflow tool to develop automated emails that are based on specific user activities and interests.
 For example, let's say you are targeting medical offices, and a physician downloads one of your eBook content offers.
-They can then be automatically enrolled in an email workflow with content that's written specifically for those physicians.
-Or, let's say your other persona is a hospital executive, and they download your free webinar.
-They are put into a series of different email workflows that are catered specifically for their interests.
-Then, the reports begin populating with interested leads who are engaging with the content created for their unique needs.
-This makes things easier when striking up a sales discussion.
-(Imagine your sales reps being able to customize their conversations: "I see you downloaded our eBook about maximizing efficiency at your hospital, I have a solution that can help you with that.")
-The Workflow tool can be found in the “Contacts” section of the Marketing Dashboard.
+They can be automatically enrolled in an email workflow with content that's written specifically for those physicians.
+Or, your other persona is a hospital executive, and they download your free webinar.
+They are put into a series of different email messages that are catered specifically for their interests.

 Want a guide to help craft perfect workflows?
 We've got step-by-step directions right here

-3. The Content Strategy Tool
+3. The SEO Tool

-Merely going after a few select keywords are going to be a thing of the past in the coming years.
-As voice search and Google searches become more advanced, it’s going to become more about the precise terms being searched and the quality of the content that matters most.
-The HubSpot Content Strategy tool provides assistance that helps us to build out content around more advanced search terms, linking them all together to establish value so they perform more effectively in search results for SEO.
+The HubSpot SEO tool provides assistance to build out content around more advanced search terms, linking them all together to establish value so they perform more effectively in search results.
 It all starts with what's known as "pillar content" at the center of the strategy.
 That pillar content sits on one of your web pages and leverages a set of terms you want to rank on search engines for, you then build out supplemental content (HubSpot calls this "cluster content") around it with elements like blog posts that support the topic in the pillar.
 Doing these things establishes the pillar content as an authority, which helps it to rank higher on search engines like Google.
 Keep in mind, all of this content in your content strategy should be high-quality, informational elements people want to read.

 4. Reporting Tools

 Effective marketing strategies in today's digital landscape require that data-driven decisions are at the forefront of your efforts.
 From things like website traffic to content and keyword strategies to lead creation processes and email performance, the "Reports" section should be one of your most visited areas of the marketing platform.
-For quick reference, the Dashboard area also provides a glimpse into the most important data, and it can be customized to your needs with whatever information is most important.

 Hubspot Technical Consulting, 300+ Happy Customers